 How can we locate the barrier insertion point in the program such that a given dashed edge in the state transition graph is removed?
-Recall that a dashed edge in the state transition graph denotes a state transition which is caused by out-oforder completion of a bytecode.
+Recall that a dashed edge in the state transition graph denotes a state transition which is caused by out-of-order completion of a bytecode.
 In Figure 2 state s has m incomplete bytecodes $\langle b_1, b_2, \ldots, b_k, \ldots, b_m \rangle$ (given in program order).
-The transition that completes bytecode $b_1$ does not require an out-of-order completion of bytecodes while the transitions that complete $b_k$ with $2 \leq k \leq m$ do.
-The removal of edge from state s to state t (corresponding to the completion of bytecode $b_k$ , see Figure 2) is identified with inserting a barrier before bytecode $b_k$ .
+The transition that completes bytecode b_1 does not require an out-of-order completion of bytecodes while the transitions that complete b_k with $2 \le k \le m$ do.
+The removal of edge from state s to state t (corresponding to the completion of bytecode b_k , see Figure 2) is identified with inserting a barrier before bytecode b_k .

 Modified Mincut Formulation Note that the minimal set of dashed edges in the state transition graph may not always produce the minimal number of barriers in the program text.
 At the same time, inserting minimal number of barriers in the program text may not be desirable in the first place since they do not indicate the actual number of barriers encountered during program execution.
 However if we want to minimize the number of barriers inserted into the program, we can do so by simply modifying the capacities of the dashed edges in the state transition graph.
-We partition the dashed edges in the state transition graph into disjoint partitions s.t. edges e, e' belong to the same partition iff disabling of both e and e' can be achieved by inserting a single barrier in the program.
+We partition the dashed edges in the state transition graph into disjoint partitions s.t. if e, e' belong to the same partition, disabling of both e and e' can be achieved by inserting a single barrier in the program.
 We can then assign capacities to the edges in such a way that the sum of capacities of the edges in each partition is equal - thereby giving equal importance to each possible program point where a barrier could be inserted.
 The maxflow-mincut algorithm is now run with these modified capacities (of the dashed edges); the solid edges still carry a weight of infinity to prevent them from appearing in the min cut.

-$^{2}$ A single barrier inside a loop which is iterated many times can introduce higher performance overheads than several barriers outside the loop.
+4 A single barrier inside a loop which is iterated many times can introduce higher performance overheads than several barriers outside the loop.

-Complexity The Maxflow-mincut algorithm has time complexity of O(m \ f) where m is the number of edges in the state transition graph and f is the value of the maximum flow.
-The quantity f depends on how the capacities of the state transition graph edges are assigned.
-In all our experiments, f was less than 150 for all our test programs (using basic or modified mincut formulation).
+Complexity The Maxflow-mincut algorithm has O(mf) time complexity where m is the number of edges in the state transition graph and f is the value of the maximum flow.
+The quantity f of course depends on how the capacities of the state transition graph edges are assigned.
+In the basic mincut formulation - where the edge capacities are either 1 or ∞ - the max flow f is simply the number of dashed edges in the mincut which is in practice a small constant.
+In all our experiments, f was less than 150 for all our test programs (using the basic or the modified mincut formulation).
+We now describe our test programs and experimental results.